-1. Protection of the water quality

-2. Avoidance of corrosion damage to metallic components in the system

-3. Avoidance of malfunctions of pumps and equipment such as strainers and valves mechanical equipment used

-4. Cleanliness of the inner surface of the pipe for optimal flow
+- 1. Protection of the water quality - 2.
+Avoidance of corrosion damage to metallic components in the system - 3.
+Avoidance of malfunctions of pumps and equipment such as strainers and valves - 4.
+Cleanliness of the inner surface of the pipe for optimal flow